sarahmarshy/nsapi-porting-guide/README.md

 So, look for sockets that have callbacks; then, call them with the specified data!

 Know when to trigger these events.
 You've used the `ESP8266` class object, `_esp`, to attach a callback on a Serial RX event like so: `_esp.attach(this, &ESP8266Interface::event)`.
-The `_esp` attach function creates ` _serial.attach(func)`, which attaches the function to the underlying `BufferedSerial` RX event.
+The `_esp` attach function creates ` _serial.attach(func)`, which attaches the function to the underlying `UARTSerial` RX event.
 Whenever the radio receives something, consider that a state change, and invoke any attach callbacks.
 A common use case is to attach `socket_recv` to a socket, so the socket can receive data asynchronously without blocking.

 ### Testing